wmedrano/wmedrano.dev/content/living-programs/wills-columnar-format.md

 The following conventions are used:

--   All structs are encoded using [Bincode](https://github.com/bincode-org/bincode). `bincode` is a binary encoding/decoding scheme implemented in Rust.
+-   All structs are encoded using [Bincode](https://github.com/bincode-org/bincode).
+Bincode is a binary encoding/decoding scheme implemented in Rust.
 -   Source code snippets are presented for relatively high level constructs.
 Lower level details may be omitted from presentation.